 Becoming involved in a gender-specific support group can bolster one’s recovery and increase the effectiveness of empirically validated alcohol use disorder recovery programs.
 These programs include the overall components of physician-assisted withdrawal management (medical detox), psychotherapy for alcohol use disorders, medical management, complementary and alternative therapies, etc. However, again, alcohol use disorder treatment is not the same for everyone.
 Some women may find that they prefer to attend gender-specific support groups for women, have a woman therapist, attend psychotherapy groups for alcohol use disorders and other mental health problems that consist only of female members, etc. Other women may not be inclined to participate in gender-specific support groups.
 In either of these cases, the preferences of these individuals should be respected.

-Specific Women-Only Support Groups
+AA for Women and Other Specific Women-Only Support Groups

 There are a couple options for women who wish to become involved in support groups that cater only to females.